-The natural process of human conception is the union of egg and sperm within the maternal body, which provides the safest and most supportive environment for the maturation of the newly created, fragile human being.
+The natural process of human conception is the union of egg and sperm within the maternal body, which provides the safest and most supportive environment for the maturation of the newly created human being.
 Oregon Right to Life (ORTL) upholds the natural process of human conception.
-ORTL opposes all techniques of human conception occurring outside of the maternal body which leads to the destruction of human life, whether for family growth or experimentation.
-Presently, this includes any method of assisted reproduction that employs in vitro fertilization.
+ORTL opposes any techniques of human conception occurring outside of the maternal body which lead to the destruction of human life, whether for family growth or experimentation.

 Oregon Right to Life opposes human cloning for any purpose.
 Cloning is the creation of a new human being by the introduction of human DNA into an enucleated egg.
 Since embryonic development ensues from this artificial type of fertilization, a human life has begun.
 Therefore, destruction of the embryo for any of its cells (e.g. stem cells) violates his or her right to life.
 Because it is documented that cloning for reproductive purposes results in a high failure rate during which most cloned embryos die or are discarded, Oregon Right to Life also opposes cloning for reproductive purposes.

-Oregon Right to Life opposes both the destruction of human embryos created by any method, and any research conducted with human embryonic stem cells.
-This is in agreement with the American Medical Association statement policy for research which states: “It is fundamental social policy that the advancement of scientific knowledge must always be secondary to the primary concern for the individual.”
+Oregon Right to Life opposes both the destruction of human embryos created by any method and any research conducted with human embryonic stem cells.
 Research is unethical if it is predicated on the destruction of one human being for the gain of another.

-Oregon Right to Life supports the current successful medical research with non-embryonic stem cells (e.g. those from umbilical cord blood and adult tissues).
-Medical treatments requiring stem cells are to be developed using ethical sources.
-Currently, thousands of people have been cured or helped by successful adult stem cell or umbilical cord blood stem cell treatments.
+Oregon Right to Life supports the current successful medical research and treatments with non-embryonic stem cells (e.g. those from umbilical cord blood and adult tissues).

 Oregon Right to Life does not take a position on the death penalty.
 The death penalty, when carried out by due process of law, is punishment for a capital crime which kills the person after being found guilty.
 Abortion is not a punishment, yet it kills an innocent person without due process of law.
 Oregon Right to Life is dedicated to protecting innocent human life and remains neutral on capital punishment.